Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Proof of Proposition

 To conclude, we can view $(\theta_1, \dots, \theta_K)$ as the parameters involved in the estimation of the modes of the conditional distribution with $p(x \mid c) = \sum_{k=1}^{K} p(x \mid c ; \theta_k) p(\theta_k \mid c)$.
-Note that the current form of the algorithm does not estimate the weight of each mode $p(\theta_k \mid c)$, further work could include incorporating \textit{scoring} heads to estimate $p(\theta_k \mid c)$ each $k$ as in \cite{letzelter2023resilient}.
+Note that the current form of the algorithm does not estimate the weight of each mode $p(\theta_k \mid c)$, further work could include incorporating \textit{scoring} heads to estimate $p(\theta_k \mid c)$ each $k$ as in \citet{letzelter2023resilient}.

-We then expect to be able to recover the distributions (with one permutation) $\{p(x \mid c, z_k)\}$ from estimated $\{p(x \mid c ; \theta_k)\}$, assuming identifiability of the data generating mixture, which we expect to be made easier if the components are enough separated (See e.g., \cite[Par.\,2.5]{redner1984mixture} or \cite[Sec.\,2.2]{mclachlan2019finite}).
+We then expect to be able to recover the distributions (with one permutation) $\{p(x \mid c, z_k)\}$ from estimated $\{p(x \mid c ; \theta_k)\}$, assuming identifiability of the data generating mixture, which we expect to be made easier if the components are enough separated (e.g., \citet{redner1984mixture} Par.\,2.5 or \citet{mclachlan2019finite} Sec.\,2.2).